 What about tall doors?

 With a tall fridge or freezer, we always recommend using two SERVO-DRIVE flex units one each at the top and bottom, both units are synchronised, so they operate together to open a tall door and overcome the vacuum seal of the fridge / freezer.
 They will need the grey wires to be connected so they can “talk” to each other.
-To power them they can share a single 24w transformer or have a 12w transformer each, but each device needs a transformer connected to their black power cables.
+To power them they should share a single 24w transformer, each device needs a transformer connected to their black power cables.
 If you have a combined tall fridge freezer you can omit the synchro cable, but you will still need the same parts as a tall fridge freezer.

 How do I connect all the cables?